Addressing type Ia supernova color variability with a linear spectral template: Acknowledgements

 \section{Acknowledgements}

+We thank Arthur L. da Fonseca for the helpful discussions.
 We would like to express our gratitude to Martin Makler for his generosity and support throughout this collaboration.
 We would also like to thank Kyle Barbary and Kyle Boone for their helpful contributions towards resolving SNCOSMO GitHub issues, which significantly eased the fitting analysis process.
+We thank anonymous reviewers for their helpful comments and suggestions.

 This work has also been supported by the Brazilian funding agencies CAPES and CNPq.
 CSN thanks the support of CNPq for the PhD scholarship no. 155994/2019-0.
 JPCF thanks the Brazilian funding agencies CAPES for the MS scholarship no. 88887.336370/2019-00 and CNPq for the PhD scholarship no. 140210/2021-0.
 RRRR acknowledges CNPq (grant no. 309868/2021-1).